 That would have been ideal – for me.

-I’ve lived with a man previously – when I was younger.
-I’ve kept company with a man (on a regular basis) – more recently.
-Would I choose cohabitation over marriage?
-Would I fall into the traditional role of wife (somewhat my tendency, I admit) – but without any of the so-called protections of legal marriage?
+Having once lived with a man when I was younger, having been married, and having kept company with a man (on a regular basis) more recently, would I choose cohabitation over marriage?
+If I did choose living together, would I fall into the traditional role of wife (somewhat my tendency, I admit) – but without any of the so-called protections of legal marriage?

 I’ve contemplated this topic before, knowing I’m fine living on my own, and I thrive when in a couple – assuming the man in the picture is good for me, and I’m good for him.